udemirezen/pinn_clusters/README.md

 Physics-Informed Neural Networks" [link to paper] by Yunona Iwasaki and Ching-Yao Lai.
 We document the codes used to train PINNs for 1D ice-shelf inverse modeling.
 Additionally,  we provide scripts to facilitate analysis of training results over repeated trials.

 ## Overview
-In our study, we investigated the feasbility of a physics-informed neural network to invert for ice-shelf hardness spatial profile $B(x)$ given sparse, noisy training data of only velocity $u(x)$  and thickness $h(x)$.
+In our study, we investigated the feasbility of a physics-informed neural network to invert for the correct ice-shelf hardness spatial profile $B(x)$ given sparse, noisy training data of only velocity $u(x)$  and thickness $h(x)$.
 We introduced a weighting hyperparameter $\gamma$ in the objective function of the PINN, adjusting the relative weighting between equation and data loss.
 ![Highlight clustering for default training scheme](https://github.com/YaoGroup/pinn_clusters/blob/main/clusterplot_forgithub.png)
 *Figure 1.
 The clustering behaviour of  PINN predictions.
 Correlation of $B_{err}$ with $u_{err}$ and $h_{err}$ over 501 trials for various values of $\frac{\gamma}{1-\gamma}$ and noise level = 0.3, using six, 20-unit hidden layers and $c=1001$ collocation points.
 PINNs were trained for 400,000 iterations of Adam and 200,000 iterations of LBFGS, or until convergence. (a),(b): $u_{err}$ and $h_{err}$ vs. $B_{err}$, respectively.*
 Meanwhile,